rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 ## Time and Space complexity

-Unfortunately we didn't really improve a lot in time complexity.
+Unfortunately, we didn't improve the time complexity.
 It's **O(len X)** ( notice the loop runs len X times).
 Same goes for space, **O(1)**.

 # Summary

-So, we solved the reverse integer problem using 2 methods, although the complexity is same, it's goot to know both approaches.
+So, we solved the reverse integer problem using 2 methods, although the complexity is the same, it's good to know both approaches.
 In an interview you may be asked to not use Math/ String/ Array methods, then you can go for integer based reversal method.

 I hope you enjoyed solving this question.
 This is it for this one, complete source code for this post can be found on my [Github Repo](https://github.com/rishabh1403/leetcode-javascript-solutions).
 Will see you in the next one.

 There you go guys, you made it to end of the post.
 Subscribe to my [youtube channel](https://www.youtube.com/channel/UC4syrEYE9_fzeVBajZIyHlA) for regular updates.
-Follow me on [twitter](https://www.twitter.com/rishabhjain1403) , drop me a mail or leave a comment here if you still have any doubts and I will try my best to help you out.
+Follow me on [twitter](https://www.twitter.com/rishabhjain1403), drop me a mail or leave a comment here if you still have any doubts and I will try my best to help you out.
 Thanks

 Stay tuned and see you around :)